yoember/yoember.github.io/index.md

 }); {% endraw %}
 ```

-You can check your app, the button will be disabled by default.
+If you check your app, you will see that the button is disabled by default.
 We want to add some logic around this feature.
 We have to learn a couple of new Ember.js features for that.

 #### Computed Properties and Observers